vionya/nvim-rich-presence/README.md

 " Available variables:
 " * {project} - The name of the active project.
 This will either be the parent directory, or, if the file is part of a Git tree, the name of the Git repository
 " * {filename} - The name of the active file.
-Includes the file extension let g:nvimsence_details = "{project}/{filename}"
+Includes the file extension " * {filesize} - The size of the file, given in MiB/GiB etc " * {lines} - The total number of lines in the active file " * {none} - Do not show state in the rich presence let g:nvimsence_details = "{project}/{filename}"

 " Available variables:
-" * {filesize} - The size of the file, given in MiB/GiB etc
+" * {project} - The name of the active project.
+This will either be the parent directory, or, if the file is part of a Git tree, the name of the Git repository
-" * {lines} - The total number of lines in the active file let g:nvimsence_state = "{filesize} [{lines} LOC]"
+" * {filename} - The name of the active file.
+Includes the file extension " * {filesize} - The size of the file, given in MiB/GiB etc " * {lines} - The total number of lines in the active file " * {none} - Do not show state in the rich presence let g:nvimsence_state = "{filesize} [{lines} LOC]"

 " Boolean [0|1]